Short Term Rentals Oahu

 Hawaii short term rentals laws are different on each island but it's Oahu island that's been under the most scrutiny.
 Numerous pieces of legislation over the past 3 years have placed heavy rental restrictions on homes not previously permitted for vacation renting, or not within designated Resort Zones in Honolulu County.
 Newly passed and highly controversial Bill 41 now serves as the Honolulu Vacation Rental "law of the land" regulating all advertising, permitting, and taxation of vacation rentals; bringing massive disruption to Airbnb hosts and vacation rental managers alike.

 Yes, but only if you have obtained a Nonconforming Use Permit, a new Short Term Rental permit (still awaiting for applications to open up) or your home falls within a designated Resort Zone.
 Here are some of the recent changes to the Oahu Short Term Rental Law:

-Latest Update -- October 13, 2022: Federal Judge issues preliminary injuction to reverse Honolulu Short Term Rental Rules from 90 day minimum to original 30 day mininum.
-Homeowners may continue operating rentals for periods of 30 days or more; C&C of Hoolulu shall not enforce 90 day rule.
+Latest Update -- January 2024: Federal Judge issues summary judgement to restrict the city from enforcing the 30 day mininum rental rule.
+Homeowners may continue operating rentals for periods of 30 days or more; C&C of Honolulu shall not enforce 90 day rule.